What are organics all about?

 Organic products produced in South Africa are sold at both local and export markets.
 Exports principally sent to European markets, United States and Far East include vegetables, plant products, processed fruits, sugar, wine, essential oils, table grapes and Rooibos tea.
 To enable international market access for South African organic exports, any local legislation governing organic agriculture in South Africa should be regularly updated to be aligned with and compliant to prevailing standards in international markets.

 Within South Africa, the products are usually sold in supermarkets, as home deliveries, directly from the farmer, through specialised restaurants and through special organic markets.
 Some schools are also beginning to serve organic foods.
 There is a robust but underdeveloped, local market for organic produce with limited premiums for organic products.
 Local retailers sell reasonable amounts of organic produce to the South African public.

-Source: The National Policy On Organic Production discussion document as it was at the end of 2011; www.saosa.org.
+Source: The National Policy On Organic Production discussion document; www.saosa.org.